RAPID-Platform-Projects/Rapid-Docs/README.md

 <iframe allowfullscreen="allowfullscreen" frameborder="0" height="420" src="https://www.youtube.com/embed/Jt8bMFjSEd8?si=EuMNECVgOZA9bjSy" title="YouTube video player" width="750"></iframe>
 ```

-## Feedback
+### Feedback

 This plugin is still a work in progress and we want you, the training pack authors, to have a had in shaping it moving forward.
 If you have any questions or suggestions please reach out to Alex or Matt F.

+## Updating the Support AI Index
+The Rapid Support AI is powered by an Azure searchable index.
+You can update the index with the current structure of the Docs using the `generate-ai-index` script.

+You will need the appropriate authority to execute this script.

-## How to run the ai index generator
+To run the script:

-Install ts-node
-npm i -g ts-node
+1) Install ts-node: `npm i -g ts-node`
-then npx ts-node ./generate-ai-indexs.ts
+2) then run the script with ts-node: `npx ts-node ./generate-ai-indexs.ts`